SureCritic/mobile_views/README.md

 MobileViews
 ==============

-MobileViews redirects from www.example.com to m.example.com and renders a mobile_html instead of html files.
+MobileViews redirects from www.example.com to m.example.com and renders a mobile instead of html files.

 Compability
 ===========